todarom3/SeniorProject/README.md

 Visualize results in a dashboard

 Technologies Used:
-Java for data ingestion and backend pipeline components
+Java for synthetic data generation and data ingestion into the database
-Python for data analysis and machine learning
+Python for data analysis and machine learning using Pandas and scikit-learn
-SQL using Postgres or SQLite for database design and querying
+SQLite for relational database design and SQL querying
-ETL pipeline for data processing
+Custom ETL pipeline for data cleaning, transformation, and loading
-REST API for backend communication
+FastAPI for building a REST API to expose fraud detection results
-Dashboard tools such as React, Streamlit, or Dash
+Streamlit for creating an interactive dashboard to visualize fraud trends and flagged transactions

 Motivation:
 The motivation for this project comes from our interest in building a system that combines skills we have already learned with new, practical technologies.